HMAS AE1

-HMAS AE1 (originally known as just AE1) was an E-class submarine of the Royal Australian Navy (RAN).
-She was the first submarine to serve in the RAN, and was lost at sea with all hands near what is now East New Britain, Papua New Guinea, on 14 September 1914, after less than seven months in service.
+HMAS AE1 was an E-class submarine of the Royal Australian Navy (RAN).
+She was the first submarine to serve in the RAN, and sank with all hands near what is now East New Britain, Papua New Guinea, on 14 September 1914, after less than seven months in service.
 Search missions attempting to locate the wreck began in 1976.
 The submarine was found during the 13th search mission near the Duke of York Islands in December 2017.

 Design and construction

 The E class was a version of the preceding D-class submarine enlarged to accommodate an additional pair of broadside torpedo tubes.
 AE1 was 181 ft long overall, with a beam of 22 ft 6 in and a draught of 12 ft 6 in.
 She displaced 750 LT on the surface and 810 LT submerged.
 The E-class boats had a designed diving depth of 100 ft, but the addition of watertight bulkheads strengthened the hull and increased the actual diving depth to 200 ft.
 The complement consisted of 34 men: officers and ratings.